AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 >[!CONTEXTUALHELP]
 >id="acw_email_settings_typology"
 >title="Typology"
+>abstract="Typology rules allow marketers to standardize business practices, across all deliveries.
+A typology is a collection of typology rules which lets you control, filter, and prioritize the sending of deliveries.
+Profiles which match criteria within a typology rule are excluded from the delivery audiences at the preparation phase."

+>[!CONTEXTUALHELP]
+>id="acw_delivery_template_settings_typology"
+>title="Typology"
+>abstract="Typology rules allow marketers to standardize business practices, across all deliveries.
+A typology is a collection of typology rules which lets you control, filter, and prioritize the sending of deliveries.
+Profiles which match criteria within a typology rule are excluded from the delivery audiences at the preparation phase."

->abstract="Typologies are sets of rules which are executed during the message preparation.
-They let you control, filter and monitor the sending of deliveries."
+Typologies are sets of **typology rules**, that are executed during the preparation phase.
+Typology rules allow marketers to standardize business practices, across all deliveries.
+A typology is a collection of typology rules which lets you control, filter, and prioritize the sending of deliveries.
+Profiles which match criteria within a typology rule are excluded from the delivery audiences at the delivery preparation phase.

-Typologies are sets of **typology rules**, that are executed during the message analysis phase.
 They allow you to make sure your emails always contain certain elements (such as an unsubscription link or a subject line) or filtering rules to exclude groups from your intended target (like unsubscribers, competitors, or non-loyalty customers).

+Typology rules are grouped together within a typology in order to easily apply multiple filtering rules to a delivery at once.

 When associating a typology with a message or message template, the typology rules included in the typology are executed to check the message validity during message preparation.

 ![](assets/delivery-settings-1.png)

 ### Pressure parameters {#pressure-parameters}